Severson-Group/research-repo-template/project-sponsor-documents/README.md

 This folder typically contains the proposal / statement of work and any reports provided to the project sponsor.

-## How to Create a Publication Subfolder
+## How to Setup Project Sponsor Documents Subfolder

 At the time of creating this `README.md`, we do not have a specification for this folder.
 Check the latest version of our [research-repo-template](https://github.com/Severson-Group/research-repo-template/tree/main/project-sponsor-documents) for up to date instructions.